- This event has passed.

 - Examine a case study through which we’ll analyze challenging behaviors and develop effective interventions

-Special education teachers, speech therapists, paraprofessionals, occupational therapists, behavior specialists, and intervention specialists will benefit from attending this edWebinar.
-There will be time for a Q&A after the presentation.
-Join us to learn more about challenging behaviors in children with autism and how to reduce them.
+Special education teachers, speech therapists, paraprofessionals, occupational therapists, behavior specialists, and intervention specialists will benefit from watching this recorded edWebinar.
+Learn more about challenging behaviors in children with autism and how to reduce them.

 About the Presenters